em-tg

 }

-This is not transparent to the caller of the function.
+…which is not transparent to the caller of the function.
 If we were willing to leak memory, then we could write this:

 for item in haystack {